neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

         The return value of the function executed by the task gathered by the last :meth:`ParallelContext.working` call.
-        If the statement form of the submit is used then the return value is the value of hoc_ac_ when the statement completes on the executing host.
+        If the statement form of the submit is used then the return value is the value of :data:`hoc_ac_` when the statement completes on the executing host.